Jonathannygaard/Niatania/Worldbuilding/Niatania/Elarion/Littlevale/Captain Brynn Aldershade.md

 ## Aftermath in the village

 Brynn was devastated after the attack.
 She felt like she let the whole village down allowing this to happen under her leadership.
-She became obsessed with finding a way to  protect the village and together with [[Sister Calvine Mossroot|Sister Calvine]] they went into the tunnels underneath the city to look for help.
+She became obsessed with finding a way to  protect the village and together with [[Sister Calvine Mossroot|Sister Calvine]] they went into the [[Tunnels under Littlevale|tunnels underneath the city]] to look for help.
 There they found an old summoning circle along with other forbidden magic.
 They used the summoning circle to summon the patron [[The Ashen Harrower]].
 Brynn wanted power and the patron granted her her wish.
 The Harrower's influence made her a leader under the patron.
 Helping spread it's effect.

 ## **Captain Brynn Aldershade** — Paladin 6 / Warlock 4